leejarvis/slop/README.md

 -----
     # parse assumes ARGV, otherwise you can pass it your own Array
     opts = Slop.parse do
-      on :v, :verbose, 'Enable verbose mode' 	   # boolean value on :n, :name, 'Your name', true              # option requires a compulsory argument on :s, :sex, 'Your sex', :optional => false  # the same thing on :a, :age, 'Your age', :optional => true   # optional argument end
+      on :v, :verbose, 'Enable verbose mode' 	         # boolean value on :n, :name, 'Your name', true                  # option requires a compulsory argument on :s, :sex, 'Your sex', :optional => false      # the same thing on '-a', '--age', 'Your age', :optional => true  # optional argument end

     # if ARGV is `-v --name 'lee jarvis' -s male`